-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
 Click on System, and click on User Interface. - 3.
 Review the settings.
-Click Apply to save changes. - SNMP Agent: Click the drop-down list to one of the following options. - Enabled When you enable this parameter, the SNMP agent is active.
-You can manage the switch with SNMP network management software and the switch's private MIB. - Disabled When you enable this parameter, the SNMP agent is inactive. - Web Server Status Displays the current SNMP status.
+Click Apply to save changes.

+- SNMP Agent: Click the drop-down list to one of the following options. - Enabled When you enable this parameter, the SNMP agent is active.
+You can manage the switch with SNMP network management software and the switch's private MIB. - Disabled When you enable this parameter, the SNMP agent is inactive. - Telnet Agent: Click the drop-down list to one of the following options - Enabled When you enable this parameter, the Telnet agent is active.
+You can manage the switch remotely with Telnet network management. - Disabled when you enable this parameter, the Telnet agent is inactive. - SSH Agent: Click the drop-down list to one of the following options. - Enabled When you enable this parameter, the SSH agent is active.
+You can manage the switch with SSH-agent helper program and the switches private MIB. - o Disabled when you enable this parameter, the SSH agent is inactive. - Web Server Status Displays the current SNMP status.